-In mid-2005, the United Nations conducted a comprehensive review of the situation in Kosovo as part of effort to determine whether to open a political process designed to determine Kosovo's future status (see section on status, below).
+In mid-2005, the United Nations conducted a comprehensive review of the situation in Kosovo as part of effort to determine whether to open a political process designed to determine Kosovo's future status (see section on The Issue of Kosovo's Status, below).
 The review, conducted by U.N. envoy Kai Eide, included some praise for progress made in the development of governing institutions (although without sufficient engagement by the Kosovo Serbs) and landmark economic structures.
 At the same time, the review reported that the economic situation in Kosovo remained bleak and that respect for the rule of law was a serious problem.
-Prospects were poor for inter-ethnic harmony and the return of significant numbers of displaced minorities.3
+Prospects were poor for inter-ethnic harmony and the return of significant numbers of displaced minorities.3 party vote.

-On January 21, 2006, Kosovo President Ibrahim Rugova died after a long bout with cancer.
-In February 2006, Fatmir Sejdiu, from Rugova's LDK party, was elected as President by the Kosovo parliament.
-Later in the year, Sejdiu ran again for President of the LDK and won the internal party vote.
 In March 2006, Kosovo Prime Minister Bajram Kosumi stepped down after criticism of his performance, even within his own party.
 He was replaced by Agim Ceku, who was formerly head of the KLA and head of the Kosovo Protection Corps.
 The new government pledged to implement standards set by the international community for Kosovo.

+On January 21, 2006, Kosovo President Ibrahim Rugova died after a long bout with cancer.
+In February 2006, Fatmir Sejdiu, from Rugova's LDK party, was elected as President by the Kosovo parliament.
+Later in the year, Sejdiu ran again for President of the LDK and won the internal

-$^{^{3}}$ The text of Eide's comprehensive review is in U.N.
+3 The text of Eide's comprehensive review is in U.N.
 Security Council document S/2005/635, October 7, 2005.